THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Want to know more about Disneyland Character Dining?
 Are you thinking of booking character meal at Disneyland?
 There are a number of choices for Disneyland Character Dining for you and your family.
 Which one is the best one?

 Disneyland Character Dining

-There are 5 Disneyland Character Dining venues.
-The good news is that 3 of these are outside the parks, so you do not need Disneyland park entry to enjoy a character meal.
+There are five Disneyland Character Dining venues.
+The good news is that three of these are outside the parks, so you do not need Disneyland park entry to enjoy a character meal.
 This is a great option if you are just visiting the area without a park ticket and want some of the Disney magic.
 You can enjoy a Disneyland Character meal without buying a ticket for the park.